Frederick Clifford

-Frederick Clifford (1828–1904) was an English journalist, known also as a barrister and legal writer.
+Frederick Clifford, KC (1828–1904) was an English journalist, known also as a barrister and legal writer.

 Life

-Born Frederick Catt at Gillingham, Kent, on 22 June 1828, he was fifth son of Jesse Catt a Kentish man by his wife Mary Pearse.
+Born Frederick Catt at Gillingham, Kent, on 22 June 1828, he was fifth son of Jesse Catt a Kentish man by his wife Mary Peirce.
 After private schooling, he started before he was twenty in provincial journalism.
 In 1852 he settled in London and joined the parliamentary staff of The Times, of which his elder brother George was already a member at this time both he and George renounced the name Catt and adopted Clifford as their surname.
 This employment he combined with other work.
 He retained his connection with the provinces by acting as London correspondent of the Sheffield Daily Telegraph, a conservative journal, and in 1863 he became joint proprietor of the paper with William Christopher Leng.

 In 1866 Clifford went to Jamaica to report for The Times the royal commission of inquiry into the conduct of Governor Edward John Eyre.
 He helped in 1868 to found the Press Association, an institution formed to supply newspaper proprietors of London and the provinces with home and foreign news, and he acted as chairman of the committee of management during two periods of five years each, finally retiring in 1880.
 In 1877, with the failing health of the editor, John Thadeus Delane, Clifford was transferred by The Times from the reporters' gallery of the House of Commons to Printing House Square; and he acted as assistant editor until his own bad health caused him to resign in 1883.

 In parallel, Clifford had made a position as a legal writer.
 He was admitted to the Middle Temple on 3 November 1856, and was called to the bar on 10 June 1859.
 Clifford's Practice brought him work at the parliamentary bar.
 He took silk in 1894, and was elected a bencher of his inn on 18 May 1900.

 Clifford was a student of agricultural questions also, and a member of the Royal Botanic Society.
 He died at his residence, 24 Collingham Gardens, Earl's Court, on 30 December 1904.
 His library formed a three days' sale at Sotheby's (5–7 May 1905).
 He was a collector of fans and other works of art.

 Guild of Literature and Art

-In early life Clifford co-operated with Edward Bulwer, Charles Dickens, and other men of letters and artists in forming the Guild of Literature and Art, which was incorporated by private act of parliament in 1858.
+In early life Clifford co-operated with Edward Bulwer, Charles Dickens, and other men of letters and artists in forming the Guild of Literature and Art, which was incorporated by private act of parliament (17 & 18 Vict. c. liv) in 1854.
 Clifford was a member of the council.
-The guild failed in its purposes, and Clifford and Sir John Richard Robinson, the last surviving members of the council, wound up its affairs in 1897 by means of an Act (60 & 61 Vict. c. xciii.) drafted by Clifford.
+The guild failed in its purposes, and Clifford and Sir John Richard Robinson, the last surviving members of the council, wound up its affairs in 1897 by means of an act, the Guild of Literature and Art (Dissolution) Act 1897 (60 & 61 Vict. c. xciii), drafted by Clifford.
 They distributed the Funds and landed property (at Knebworth) between the Royal Literary Fund and the Artists' General Benevolent Institution.